 If you aren’t falling in the 80% age range for the class profile, don’t discard the bschool from your shortlist yet.
 Think about other factors that might compensate for it.
 Look at the rest of your profile – your domain of expertise, your career goals, your personal traits, your ability to communicate and connect with younger and older professional.

-If you can prove to the Admissions officer that age (as they say) is just a number, you might still be able to get into your top choice business school.
+If you can prove to the Admissions officer that age (as they say) is just a number(Getting into university as a mature student), you might still be able to get into your top choice business school.